borntofrappe/game-development/Practice/Minigames Box/README.md

 ## Minigames

-The <b>box</b> introduces the games with a dedicated state:
+Each title sets up a basic simulation with the Box2D library and the `love.physics` module.

-- `StrikeState`, where you are tasked to direct a ball toward a set of pins
+- `StrikeState`: direct a ball toward a set of pins

-- `PopState`, where you need to free a small weight from a series of floating balloons
+- `PopState`: free a small weight from a series of floating balloons

-- `TiltState`, where you rotate a platform to have a ball fall in a container
+- `TiltState`: rotate a platform to have a ball fall in the container below container

-- `CatchState`, where you move a container to collect a ball subject to gravity
+- `CatchState` move a container to collect a falling ball

-At a later stage I might update the project with additional scripts, but these are enough to show the overall flow of the application.
+The titles are time-sensitive, but do not rely on the timer library.
+Here `self.timer` is updated continuously and through delta time, so to incrementally update a progress bar.

 `CountdownState` helps to introduce the individual titles with a string and a brief delay.

-The state-based titles are then time-sensitive, but do not rely on the timer library.
-Here `self.timer` is updated continuously and through delta time, so to incrementally update a progress bar.

-Each of the three titles sets up a basic simulation with the Box2D library and the `love.physics` module:

-- `StrikeState`: dynamic objects, collision callback

-- `PopState`: velocity, forces, distance joints

-- `TiltState`: dynamic and kinematic objects, collision callback, sensor

-- `CatchState`: dynamic and kinematic objects, chain shape

-With a completed game, `FeedbackState` provides feeback in the form of an arbitrary string.
+`FeedbackState` provides feeback in the form of an arbitrary string.
 Following a delay similar to that introduced in the countdown state, the game progresses to a different title.